socialincome-san/public/.github/ISSUE_TEMPLATE/feature--mobile-app.md

 ---
-name: "Feature: Mobile App"
+name: 'Feature: Mobile App'
 about: Suggest a feature for the mobile app
 title: "[Mobile] "
-labels: enhancement, flutter
+labels: flutter
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**